 I lost weight steadily throughout those two months.
 By the end, I’d lost 15 pounds total, and my body fat percentage had dropped from 36 percent to 29 percent, meaning I shed fat but kept my precious muscle.
 (The only other time I’d seen such a significant body fat drop was during my high-protein bodybuilding days!)
 My results confirmed everything I’d read online: Once your body adapts to burning fat, it will turn to your fat stores for energy.

 As impressed as I was with how keto changed my body, though, I don’t think it’s something I could maintain long-term.
 Since the diet is so restrictive and takes such an immense amount of work and attention to follow, I found it difficult to fully live life while on it.
 Knowing just one misstep could throw me out of ketosis and back into burning sugar, I stressed about social situations and eating out.
 Plus, I really missed fruit and wine.

 I’m glad I did it, though!
 Keto taught me that fats are awesome—and I’m truly sorry I avoided them for so many years.
 Since my experiment, I’ve continued to eat a lot of healthy fats—and even though I’m not all-out keto anymore, my meals are more satisfying and my weight has been easier to maintain.
 It’s amazing how far a little whole milk goes in a cup of coffee!

 Liz Josefsberg is a weight loss and wellness expert with over 15 years in the industry.
-A mom, author, fitness enthusiast, and weight loss success story herself (65 pounds lost!), Liz consults all over the world.
+A mom, author, fitness enthusiast, and weight loss success story herself (65 pounds lost!), Liz consults all over the world and is a member of The Vitamin Shoppe’s Wellness Council.
 She loves testing every diet, exercise regimen, device, and piece of gear she can get her hands on.